 Current Field Museum Exhibits

 There are a variety of different exhibits, taking you through 4.6 billion years in just one museum.
 Here are a few of the current ones, and you can see a full list at the museum's site.

-Maximo the Titanosaur - Take a look at the biggest dinosaur ever discovered.
-(Sue, the largest, most complete, and best preserved Tyrannosaurus rex fossil ever discovered, is moving to a new exhibition within the museum.)
+Maximo the Titanosaur—Take a look at the biggest dinosaur ever discovered.
+(Sue, the largest, most complete, and best preserved Tyrannosaurus rex fossil ever discovered, moved to a new exhibition space within the museum.)

 Address: 1400 South Lake Shore Drive

 Field Museum Hours: The museum is open daily 9 a.m.—5 p.m.; last admission is at 4 p.m.
 The Field Museum is open every day except Christmas.

 - Basic Admission (includes museum entry, SUE, Evolving Planet, and Inside Ancient Egypt): adults, $22; seniors, $19 (ages 65+); students (with ID), $19; children (ages 4-11), $15